 - Zyflamend is a dietary supplement that contains extracts of rosemary, turmeric, ginger, holy basil, green tea, hu zhang, Chinese goldthread, barberry, oregano, and Baikal skullcap.

 - The individual components of Zyflamend have anti-inflammatory and possible anticarcinogenic properties.

 - In various preclinical studies, Zyflamend has been shown to suppress the expression of certain genes involved in the inflammatory response and in cancer progression, such as cyclooxygenase 1(COX-1), COX-2, 5-lipoxygenase (5-LOX), and 12-LOX.

-- In other preclinical studies, Zyflamend has demonstrated single-agent anticancer activity, and the capacity to be can be used with hormonal and chemotherapy agents for improved cancer suppression.
+- In other preclinical studies, Zyflamend has demonstrated single-agent anticancer activity and the capacity to be used with hormonal and chemotherapy agents for improved cancer suppression.

 - Results of a phase I study of Zyflamend suggest that use of this supplement is not associated with serious toxicity or adverse effects.